astronomer/docs/astro/manage-astro-executors.md

 ### Configure Celery worker scaling

 Celery worker scaling is configured at the worker queue level.
 Changing how Celery workers scale ensures that your Deployment always has enough resources to run tasks, but never too much that you pay for unnecessary infrastructure.
-To update the worker scaling behavior for a worker queue:

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.